meta-company/makex/documents/source/workspaces.md

 The prefix marker `//` is used to denote a Workspace path.

 A Task Locator takes the following form: `path:task_name`.
-The Path may be omitted to refer to tasks within the same Makex file or the task may in a Makexfile in a subfolder, or it may be an absolute path.
+The Path may be omitted to refer to Tasks within the same Makex file or the Task may in a Makexfile in a subfolder, or it may be an absolute path.

 ## Nested Workspaces